master-hax/compose-downloadsquad/README.md

 features:
 1. unix domain sockets for secure & efficient communicate around the VPN, without having to use the hacky docker links approach
-1. all containers accessible from a single port
+1. all containers accessible from a single port, without having to use URL redirects

 ## how to set it up
 1. clone this repo